glimpse-editor/getglimpse-web/content/about.md

 [Return to top](#contents)

 ## Are there any disabled people involved with the project? {#are-there-any-disabled-people-involved-with-the-project}
 Yes!
 In fact, the Glimpse project was actually founded by disabled people.
-Not all of our contributors publicly disclose their cognitive and/or physical impairments because that is private medical information.
+Not all of our disabled contributors publicly disclose their cognitive and/or physical impairments because that is private medical information.

 For those that are still using our project as a political football, we would like to point out that it should not matter whether this project was started by disabled people or not.
 The biggest problems in a disabled persons' life do not always stem from their impairments, it can often be the time and energy they are forced to expend overcoming daily barriers society imposes on them for literally no reason.
 That means we actually need *more* able-bodied people of all political stripes to care about accessibility and ableism, and *fewer* excuses that leave disabled people having to fix problems themselves.